andrewsleigh/plotter/README.md

 The Arduino is loaded with Grbl firmware, pretty much stock, but I'm using one of the many variants that lets you control a servo for pen up and pen down.

 <https://github.com/robottini/grbl-servo>

+### CAM

+There are nmerous GRBL interfaces availabl, and I've always had good results with [CNCJS](https://cnc.js.org), which is bundled up as a webview inside a Mac app.
+However, that can hog the machine CPU, and also means your laptop is tethered to the plotter.
+So now I [run CNCJS on a local Node server on a Raspberry Pi](https://cnc.js.org/docs/rpi-setup-guide/) (Model 4, 2GBRAM) connected by USB cable to the plotter.
+It auto-runs as soon as the Pi boots, and I can acess it through a web browser to start a job or check in later.
+I can always switch to CNCJS running on the laptop by unplugging the Pi.

 ### Photos and video